-We are not aware of any legal proceedings or claims that we believe may have, individually or in the aggregate, a material adverse effect on our business, financial condition, operating results, cash flow or liquidity.
+We believe that USAA's claims are without merit and intend to vigorously defend against these claims and pursue our claims against USAA.
+We do not believe that USAA's claims or any other legal proceedings or claims will have, individually or in the aggregate, a material adverse effect on our business, financial condition, operating results, cash flows or liquidity.